Killing of Andrew Harper

-On 15 August 2019, 28-year-old English police constable Andrew Harper was killed near Sulhamstead, Berkshire, England in the line of duty.
+On 15 August 2019, police constable Andrew Harper was killed near Sulhamstead, Berkshire, England in the line of duty.
 Harper and a fellow officer were responding to a report of a burglary, after which Harper was dragged behind a car for a mile (1.6 km), causing his death.
 In July 2020, three teenage males were found guilty of manslaughter and received sentences of 16 and 13 years imprisonment.
 They were acquitted on the charge of murder.
-Harper's killing led to the passing of Harper's Law, which introduced a mandatory sentence of life imprisonment for anyone convicted of killing emergency workers.
+Harper's killing led to the passing of "Harper's Law", which introduced a mandatory sentence of life imprisonment for anyone convicted of killing emergency workers.

 Background

 Andrew James Harper (22 March 1991 – 15 August 2019) grew up in Wallingford.
 He was educated at The Henley College, where he showed an ambition for joining the police.

 Harper initially joined Thames Valley Police as a special constable in 2010 at the age of 19, before joining as a regular police constable in 2011.
 He joined Thames Valley Police's road policing unit approximately six weeks before his death, and was based at the force's Abingdon station.
 On 18 July 2019, Harper married his partner of 13 years, Lissie (née Beckett).
 They had been expecting to go on their honeymoon in mid-August.